Mute buttons and plexiglass: Inside the final 2020 debate

 The mute button is among a handful of changes implemented by the nonpartisan debate commission to help ensure a better sense of safety and order following the raucous opening debate 23 days ago.
 Trump was diagnosed with COVID-19 two days after that first meeting.

-Trump and Biden will be separated on stage by a plexiglass barrier — despite objections from the Trump campaign.
+Trump and Biden will be separated on stage by plexiglass barriers — despite objections from the Trump campaign.
 Additionally, any audience member who refuses to wear a mask will be removed, organizers report.
 Last month, several members of the Trump family removed their masks once seated in the debate hall.

 The plexiglass alone is not enough to protect the candidates from the coronavirus, but the barrier combined with universal mask usage from the other people in the hall will help, said Fahrenkopf, acknowledging that the Trump campaign opposed the use of plexiglass for Thursday’s event, just as they did ahead of last week’s vice presidential debate.